Is Kratom Legal in Arizona?

 At Top Tree, we receive a lot of questions pertaining to kratom laws and regulations.
 In response, we’ve dedicated a series of posts aimed at answering your questions.
 This week’s topic: Is kratom legal in Arizona?

 Arizona.
 Widely renowned for it’s breathtaking views (including a little gap called the Grand Canyon), there are certainly many reasons to visit the state.
-However, we are not here to talk about the flora, fauna, or other attractions within the state.
+However, we are not here to talk about the local flora, fauna, or other Arizona attractions.

-No, we’re here to address a different type of flora that has been making headlines here in the United States; kratom.
-More specifically, kratom and it’s legal standing within the state.
+No, we’re here to address a different type of flora that has been making headlines here in the United States: Mitragyna speciosa.
+This tropical tree wouldn’t survive in Arizona’s climate.
+However, products made with kratom leaves are very popular throughout the state.

 So what about Arizona?
 We are pleased to announce that kratom is, in fact, legal throughout the state of Arizona!
 Adult kratom enthusiasts within the state are free to enjoy the traditional Southeast Asian Mitragyna speciosa plant in many forms.

-Despite the intent to ban the sale of kratom in 2014, there is no cause to assume kratom’s current legal status in Arizona is in jeopardy.
-On the contrary, kratom advocates in Arizona can breathe a sigh of relief knowing that plant has regulatory policy protecting it’s legal status in the state.
+Despite the attempt to ban the sale of kratom in 2014, there is no cause to assume kratom’s current legal status in Arizona is in jeopardy.
+On the contrary, kratom advocates in Arizona can breathe a sigh of relief knowing that plant has regulatory policy protecting its legal status in the state.

 But what does kratom regulation actually mean?